aprove-developers/swine-journal-eval/docs/index.md

 # Detailed Results

-We provide a table with detailed results of our evaluation on the LoAT problems.
+We provide tables with detailed results of our evaluation on the LoAT problems.
 <ul>
 <li><a href="CHC_Comp_22_LIA_Lin.html">CHC Comp '22 Problems</a></li>
 <li><a href="CHC_Comp_23_LIA_Lin.html">CHC Comp '23 Problems</a></li>